palejelly/Decision-tree-gomoku/README.md

-# Decision-tree-omok
+# Decision-tree-Gomoku
-Machine learning applied to Omok game
+Machine learning applied to Gomoku game

 This was the side project I developed when I worked in a company--2018.
+It staterd because I cannot make alpha-Go as personal project, so I made Gomoku--simpler version of Go-- instead with decision tree(white box) method of ML.

 What it does is quite simple and intuitive.